gitmurali/terraform-aws-snippets/README.md

 ### 5. ECS using Fargate

 In this directory you will find terraform code to create ECS Cluster using Fargate launch type

+### 6. API Gateway + Lambda Integration

+In this directory you will find terraform code to create Api gateway + lambda integration